Become an expert in the identification and culture of tropicals

 - Work in or Start a nursery or plantscaping business

-- 100 hour, self paced course -upgrade prior qualifications or combine with other modules for a certificate or diploma
+- 100 hour, self paced course -upgrade prior qualifications or combine with other modules for a certificate

 You don’t necessarily have to live in a warm climate to have tropical plants; there are plenty of ways of adapting the environmental conditions to suit them.” - Tracey Morris Dip.Hort., Cert.Hort., Cert III Organic Farming, ACS Tutor.